FlyingWolFox/Duplicate-Finder/README.md

 PS: Intenal repetions are handle first.
 If the tool finds, it won't look for repetions among directories.
 Internal repetions are put in the subdirectories which they're found.
 Manage them first, them re-run the tool to look for repetions among directories

+### The cache and .cache directory

+The tool will cache all directories that are analyzed, storing name, hash (also hashes for archive) and last modified date.
+It helps speedup the analysis process.
+All cache entries are validatied on run.
+If a file was modified, it'll be rehashed and have its cache entry updated.The `Results` directory will have a `.cache` directory that will have inside `.xml` files.
+Those are the cache for the directories scanned.

 ### How it works

 First the tool get all files and archives in the directories passed by argument.
-Archives are decompressed and their files' hash calculated and files common files also have their hash calculated.
+The directories files will have their hashes calculated and archives are decompressed and their files' hash calculated.
 Archives with only one file are treated as a normal file.
-After that it'll look for internal repetions in the directories, comparing archives separately from the files and archives with only one file.
+After that it'll look for internal repetions in the directories, comparing archives separately from the files.
+Archives with a single file are treated like a common file.
 After that it'll search for repetion among directories, with archives being treated separately.
 To do both of things, files and archives are sorted by their hashes, with this, files and archives with the same hash will be togheter in the list.
 When it finds a repetion, it'll move all repeated files, renaming them in the process.

 ## About the code

 This tool uses MD5 hash to verify if files are equal and uses `java.nio` and `java.security`.
 Not all of these are available in all Java versions, like Java ME or old version of Java.
 PS: The hash calculations were optimized after Java 7, so they run much faster.
-Also, this tool needs 7-Zip-JBinding library to handle archives, you can get it [here](http://sevenzipjbind.sourceforge.net/index.html)
+Also, this tool needs 7-Zip-JBinding library to handle archives, you can get it [here](http://sevenzipjbind.sourceforge.net/index.html), and JDOM to generate and read cache, you can get it [here](http://www.jdom.org/).

 ## FAQ